payu-india/CMS-Chatbot/docs/Affordability/emi-api-integration/native-otp-flow-integration/collect-payments-with-debit-card-native-otp-flow.md

       </td>

       <td>
-        `String` This parameter must have the customer agent’s device.  <br>**Note**: This information is helpful when it comes to issues related to fraud detection and chargebacks.
+        `String` This parameter must have the customer agent’s device.  <br/>**Note**: This information is helpful when it comes to issues related to fraud detection and chargebacks.
 Hence, it is must to provide the correct information.
       </td>

       <td>